Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Conclusion and Limitation

 \section{Conclusion and Limitation}

 In this work, we present DTQL, which comprises a diffusion policy for pure behavior cloning and a practical one-step policy.
 The diffusion policy maintains expressiveness, while the diffusion trust region loss introduced in this paper directs the one-step policy to explore freely and seek modes within the safe region defined by the diffusion policy.
 This training pipeline eliminates the need for iterative denoising sampling during both training and inference, making it remarkably computationally efficient.
 Moreover, DTQL achieves state-of-the-art performance across the majority of tasks in the D4RL benchmark.
 Some limitations of DTQL include the potential for improvement in its benchmark performance.
 Additionally, some design aspects of the one-step policy could benefit from further investigation.
 Currently, our experiments are primarily conducted in an offline setting.
 It would be interesting to explore how this method can be extended to an online setting or adapted to handle more complex inputs, such as images.
-Moreover, instead of performing point estimation of reward, it would be worthwhile to estimate the distribution of rewards, as suggested by \citep{yue2020implicit}, \citep{bellemare2017distributional}, and \citep{barth2018distributed}.
+Additionally, rather than focusing solely on point estimation of rewards, it would be beneficial to estimate the distribution of rewards, as recommended by previous studies in distributional reinforcement learning \citep{bellemare2017distributional,barth2018distributed,yue2020implicit}.